Ahmed-Shaaban-Elbehary/myStore/README.md

 (myStore) is a good task to start with angular, including all angular fundamentals, concepts, and tricks. consists of product list with cart page and pay forms.

-using components, models, router, services, layout, httpClient, form, validation, rxjs.
+using components, models, routing, services, layout, httpClient, form, validation, rxjs.

 ## Development server